 Stage 3 - Determination of materiality

-Each year we review our Material Areas with internal and external stakeholders.
-The Material Areas are then mapped onto our Priority Matrix, which details the areas of most importance to us and our stakeholders.
-The results from our stakeholder survey informed our updated Materiality Matrix, which shows the areas of highest importance to us compared to our stakeholders.
+Following our internal materiality review and consultation with external stakeholders our key material areas were re-mapped onto our Priority Matrix, which details the areas of most importance to us and our stakeholders.
+The results from our stakeholder survey informed our updated Priority Matrix (figure.
+1), which shows the areas of highest importance to us compared to our stakeholders.

 Stage 4 - Revision of our Sustainability programme

-In 2016, our sustainability programme was agian reviewed by the Group Executive Committee with the Global Sustainability Team and the Global Sustainability Steering Committee.
+In 2018, our sustainability programme was again reviewed by the Group Executive Committee with the Global Sustainability Team and the Global Sustainability Steering Committee.
 No changes were made.

 As a result of the annual review of our sustainability programme, the below Aspects were considered material: